|Persecution Type:||Islamic Oppression|

 |Leader:||President Abdu Rabu Mansour Hadi|

 The ongoing civil war in Yemen has created one of the worst humanitarian crises in recent memory, making an already difficult nation for Christians to live in even harder.
-The chaos of war has enabled radical groups to take control over some regions of Yemen, and they have increased persecution of Christians.
+The chaos of war has enabled radical groups to take control over some regions of Yemen, and they have increased Christian persecution.
 Even private worship is risky in some parts of the country.
 Converts to Christianity from Islam face additional persecution from family and society.

 The church in Yemen is composed mostly of Yemeni Christians with a Muslim background who need to live their faith in secret.
 They face persecution from the authorities (including detention and interrogation), their families and radical Islamic groups who threaten converts with death if they do not re-convert.